 Cashierest is an exchange registered in one of the Asian crypto countries: South Korea.
 The company director of this exchange is Mr. Won-Joon Park.

 This trading platform, which launched in June 2018, has a quite large number of supported cryptocurrencies.
 At the day of writing this review, 4 April 2019, they had 64 trading pairs.
-As for liquidity, the 24 hour trading volume was USD 28 million.
-Cashierest is regularly among the top 100 exchanges in terms of liquidity.
+As for liquidity, we have no clear data to provide.
+On the date of last updating this review (21 March 2020, right in the middle of the crisis with COVID-19), neither Coinmarketcap nor CoinGecko had any information on trading volume for this exchange.
+That is definitely a red flag, so be cautious.

 As for the platform, the exchange claims that it is based on advanced technology.
 It is allegedly built by the company Newlink, consisting of a group of professional developers with more than 10 years of experience.